smirko-dev/machine-learning-rpi/README.md

-# Machine Learning on a Raspberry Pi
+# Machine Learning with JupyterLab on a Raspberry Pi

 ## Setup environment